Stottie cake

 A stottie/stotty (cake) is a type of bread from North East England.

 Physical description

 It has an uneven round flat shape, with a diameter of about 200 mm and a depth of about 25 mm.
-It sometimes has a small hole or indentation near the center.
+It sometimes has a small hole or indentation near the centre.
 It weighs about 270 g.
-Its color is mostly white, with patches of brown.
+Its colour is mostly white, with patches of brown.
 It has a crusty and/or fluffy texture.

 Cooking method

 The dough is often made the same way as normal white bread (containing fat, not French- or Italian-style).
 Stottie dough may be made by combining excess dough through kneading and rolling.

 The dough only gets one rise instead of two.
 For example, it may be baked as follows: